SynBioDex/SBOL-visual/SEPs/SEP_V017.md

 ## 4. Backwards Compatibility <a name='compatibility'></a>

-The "shmoo" Macromolecule glyph is being retained (though deprecated) to support backward compatibility.
+The "shmoo" Macromolecule glyph is being retained to support backward compatibility.

 Of greater concern is the fact that "pill" (or "stadium") has been used to represent simple chemicals in published diagrams that will now be invalid.
 Compatibility with SBGN use of "stadium" will also be broken as of SBGN PD 2.0, which has just been released (SBGN 1.x uses circle, not stadium).